Language revitalization: Yola

 The Yola language revival movement has cultivated in Wexford in recent years, and the “Gabble Ing Yola” resource center for Yola materials claims there are around 140 speakers of the Yola language today.

 Oceania

 Australia

 The European colonization of Australia, and the consequent damage sustained by Aboriginal communities, had a catastrophic effect on indigenous languages, especially in the southeast and south of the country, leaving some with no living traditional native speakers.
-A number of Aboriginal communities in Victoria and elsewhere are now trying to revive some of these languages.
+A number of Aboriginal communities in Victoria and elsewhere are now trying to revive some of the Aboriginal Australian languages.
 The work is typically directed by a group of Aboriginal elders and other knowledgeable people, with community language workers doing most of the research and teaching.
 They analyze the data, develop spelling systems and vocabulary and prepare resources.
 Decisions are made in collaboration.
 Some communities employ linguists, and there are also linguists who have worked independently, such as Luise Hercus and Peter K. Austin.